Slavery and Human Trafficking Statement 2018-19

 A global briefing note on Modern Slavery has been issued to all staff via our internal intranet.
 This highlights both what Modern Slavery is, and how employees should report any suspicions and findings.

-Members of the procurement team (both new and existing) have attended a training session on Modern Slavery.
+All members of the global procurement team have attended a training session on Modern Slavery.
 This explains the purpose of the act, Experian’s approach and what members of the procurement team should do if they suspect or uncover any form of Modern Slavery in our supply chain.
+This training will be provided to our global procurement team again this year, and will continue to be delivered at least once annually.

-We have relaunched our internal confidential helpline, which has been publicised internally along with a specific section on Modern Slavery and some “Frequently Asked Questions”.
+We have relaunched our internal confidential helpline, this has been widely publicised internally and includes specific reference to Modern Slavery.

 This statement is approved by the Experian Limited Board and signed on its behalf by: